hamfirst/hda-tools/README.md

 -- Using the verbs

 Qemu should produce a file called corbs.txt which contains all the hda processing coefficient writes perfomed by the vm.
 This file can be run as a shell script.
+Typically corbs.txt will contain the init and cleanup verbs, so it might be necessary to run the script while sound is playing to determine exactly where sound starts working.

 -- Processing verbs